University Laboratory High School (Urbana, Illinois)

-The University Laboratory High School, also known as Uni High or just Uni, was established in 1921 and is a laboratory school located on the engineering section of the University of Illinois campus in Urbana, Illinois.
-Its enrolls about 300 students, spanning five years (the traditional grades 9–12, preceded by a combined 7th-8th grade year known as the "subfreshman" year).
+The University Laboratory High School (also known as Uni High or just Uni) is a laboratory school located in the engineering section of the University of Illinois campus in Urbana, Illinois.
+It was established in 1921.
+It enrolls about 300 students, spanning five years (the traditional grades 9–12, preceded by an 8th grade year known as the "subfreshman" year).

 Funding and relationship to the University of Illinois

 Uni's two primary sources of funding are private donations and the statewide per-pupil distribution financed in the Illinois state budget.
 It is also supported by mandatory school fees and a contribution from the University of Illinois Provost's office.
 Uni does not receive any property tax revenue due to enrollment being competitive vs. dependent upon residency in a particular district.

 For many years, the school was funded by the University of Illinois at Urbana–Champaign as an institution to experiment with educational curriculum and to teach university students majoring in education.
 The University of Illinois withdrew most of its support in the early 1980s.
 The "laboratory" aspect persists in certain classes.
 An experimental math course was taught in the early 2000s and teachers continue to experiment in small, creative, ways.

 The relationship to the university provides a number of benefits to the students.
 Students get full access to the university's library system†.
-Students over the age of 15 with sufficiently high grades can enroll in courses at the university.
+Junior and senior students can enroll in courses at the university.
 Credit earned in this manner may then be applied to future study at the university level.
 Additionally, Kenney Gym, the university's former men's gymnasium, is used by Uni for physical education and by the volleyball and basketball teams.

 † The high school library is a branch of the university library system and for this reason has been called "the largest high school library in the world."

 In 2022, the school changed its colors to match those of its parent institution.